APC inaugurates National Reconcilation Committee

 “I congratulate all stakeholders, women and youth for the active roles they played towards the success of the exercise,” Buni said.

-Recall that the committee has former Governor Abdullahi Adamu of Nassarawa State as chairman, while Mr Moses Adeyemo as its secretary.
+The News Agency of Nigeria (NAN) reports that the committee has former Gov. Abdullahi Adamu of Nassarawa State as chairman, while Mr Moses Adeyemo as its secretary.

 Some members of the committee included former George Akume of Benue, former Gov. Sullivan Chime of Enugu, former Gov. Ali Saad of Jigawa and former Speaker of House of Representatives, Yakubu Dogara.